shanj0716/House-Prices-Prediction/README.md

 The first step is always to read the [data description](https://github.com/shanj0716/House-Prices-Prediction/blob/master/data/data_description.txt).
 We need to build a foundation of knowledge on the variables, so that we can make informed decisions.
 There are 1460 instances of training data and 1460 of test data.
 Total number of attributes equals 81(including ‘Id’ and ‘SalePrice’), of which 36 is numeric, 43 categorical.
 19 attributes of training data and 33 attributes of test data have missing data.
 Then, we look at the target attributes ‘SalePrice’, analysis its distribution and do some transformation.
 Next, we explore the correlations of quantitative attributes and visualize the important attributes.
 With categorical attributes, we check distribution of ‘SalePrice’ with respect to variable values and enumerate create dummy variable for each possible category.

 All the data provided by Kaggel can be found [here](https://github.com/shanj0716/House-Prices-Prediction/tree/master/data).
-Ipython notebook used to can be found [here](https://github.com/shanj0716/House-Prices-Prediction/blob/master/notebook/exploratory_data_analysis.ipynb).
+Ipython notebook used can be found [here](https://github.com/shanj0716/House-Prices-Prediction/blob/master/notebook/exploratory_data_analysis.ipynb).

 ## 2. Data preprocessing - Data cleaning and feature engineering
 Before we move action to training model, data processing is always required.
 We applied several types of methods here: